-Netsync stages, configures, tests and deploys over 1,800 devices to deliver one super-effective solution
+Netsync stages, configures, tests and deploys more than 1,800 devices to deliver one effective solution

 It starts with a vision…